Antiviral Therapy Resources for Providers: COVID-19

 National map displaying locations that have received supplies of COVID-19 therapeutics, including Paxlovid, molnupiravir, bebtelovimab, and Evusheld.

-Note: After June 30, 2022, the MNRAP platform will no longer be available for referrals.
-Providers who wish to refer a patient for bebtelovimab may use the HHS COVID-19 Therapeutics locator to find health care facilities that have received shipments of COVID-19 therapeutics.
+Note: As of 3 p.m. on June 30, 2022, the MNRAP platform is no longer available for referrals.
+Providers who wish to refer a patient for bebtelovimab may use the HHS COVID-19 Therapeutics Locator to find health care facilities that have received shipments of COVID-19 therapeutics.
 Data in this locator is based on stock on hand reported by locations within the past two weeks and is not a guarantee of availability.

 - Where to Access Oral Antiviral Therapy in Minnesota